A/N: Thank you, Eye.G, for that lovely work of art. :)

 "Naruto responds to pain.
 Always.
 He can't help it, it's why he would always try.
 Would never give up.
-But with—" he swallowed audibly, his brows furrowing as his eyes clenched shut, "—with him—in extraction—there's no one to feel—feel pain for him, no one's pain he could wake up to—to answer—to try and make better— So he'll use the pain his clone is bearing, use his own pain—"
+But with—" he swallowed audibly, his brows furrowing as his eyes clenched shut, "—with him—in extraction—there's no one to feel—pain for him, no one's pain he could wake up to.
+No one's pain to—to answer—to try and make better...
+So he'll use the pain his clone will bear, use his own pain—"

-Naruto gasped in surprise at strong hands suddenly clamped down his shoulders, the owner of these shaking hands before him seething with a fury no student would dream to see.
+Naruto gasped in surprise at strong hands suddenly clamping down his shoulders, the owner of these shaking hands seething with a fury no student would dream to see.

-"I'm in pain right now," Iruka hissed, his hold becoming tighter, threatening to bury.
+"I'm in pain right now," Iruka hissed, his hold becoming tighter, threatening to bury, to crush.
 Sasuke was reminded that Umino Iruka was no mere teacher with a gentle gaze and tender words—Umino Iruka was a teacher who taught students how to kill.
 "Do you feel it?
-This pain from the thought of losing you, Naruto?!
+This pain, from the thought of losing you, Naruto?!
 Open your eyes and see for yourself, see what you're doing to us!"